 No single factor will show the corporation is a sham, undivided from its owners.
 Creditors need to demonstrate that multiple factors, taken together, weigh in favor of finding the corporation is a façade.
 The same may be found with a parent corporation and its subsidiaries.
 If the factors above point to the subsidiary being a sham, its corporate veil can be pierced to get to the parent corporation’s assets.

 Shareholders and members of corporations and LLCs can take steps to prevent their business from being at risk of veil-piercing.
 Fortunately, these are all simple steps, including:

 Whether you are a creditor attempting to recover from a corporation or LLC or a corporate owner looking to protect your personal assets from being exposed to creditors, you should consult with an experienced New Jersey corporate attorney.
-That attorney can provide tips to owners and the best course of action for the business.
+A business law attorney can provide legal advice to owners and the best course of action for your type of business.